mikesharp06/vra-v3.1/README.md

    3.14  Autofit height for all rows
    3.15  Formats and names the output file using valkues in cells A1 and A3.

 Please note: You will have to autofit row height within excel.
+CTRL + A
+ALT + H + O + A
+This will autofit all rows, or feel free to use a shortcut.